AQUASINE/websitethatcrashesyourbrowser/README.md

 # websitethatcrashesyourbrowser
-It's hard to actually fully crash your browser since each tab is its own process, but this little dog will do their best.
+It's hard to crash your entire browser (since each tab is its own process), but this little dog will do their best 🙂